Home

 What do I need to do when the NPNP starts?

-Whether you are ‘starting from scratch’ to form a New Place for New People (NPNP) and are unsure how to begin, or starting with an existing group or project and want to be more intentional in your pioneering, this chapter is an essential read.
+Whether you are ‘starting from scratch’ to form a New Place for New People (NPNP) and are unsure how to begin, or starting with an existing group or initiative and want to be more intentional in your pioneering, this chapter is an essential read.
 It will guide you through your first year, teach you the core practices of pioneering, and enable you to recognise, celebrate and increase the fruitfulness of your work.

 Often in the Bible, we read of ‘fruitfulness’.
 In Genesis, God blesses humanity and says, “Be fruitful and increase in number” (Genesis 1:28).
 We want to build fruitful NPNPs, and so we need to understand the hallmarks of a fruitful Christian community, and what core practices will lead to this fruit.
 The ‘fruitfulness markers’ and core practices presented in this chapter are the result of consultations with ministers, lay people and pioneers across the Connexion, and are rooted in tried-and-tested best practice that works in all contexts.